-- 1 cup dry roasted macadamia nuts, roughly chopped
+- ¾ cup dry roasted and salted macadamia nuts roughly chopped

-In a large mixing bowl (or in the bowl of your stand mixer), cream together the butter, brown sugar and granulated sugar.
+- In a large mixing bowl whisk together the melted butter, brown sugar and granulated sugar.
 Mix the butter and sugars until light and fluffy.

-Add the two eggs and vanilla.
-Stir to combine, scraping the edges of the bowl as needed.
+- Add the two eggs and vanilla.
+Stir to combine.

 - In a small bowl, combine the flour, baking soda and salt.

 - Fold the dry ingredients into the butter mixture.
 Mix until just combined.
 I like to add the dry ingredients in two parts.